MicrosoftDocs/dynamics365smb-docs/financials/across-how-to-set-up-smtp-email.md

 ---
-    title: How to: Set Up SMTP Email | Microsoft Docs
+    title: How to Set Up SMTP Email | Microsoft Docs
     description: To send e-mails from ADD INCLUDE<!--[!INCLUDE[navnow](includes/navnow_md.md)]--> using an SMTP server, you must fill the **SMTP Mail Setup** window.
     services: project-madeira
     documentationcenter: ''